moertel/sQucumber-postgres/README.md

 ---

 ### `Given their table dependencies`
   * Tables used by the SQL script(s).
 As the testing framework operates on a new, empty database, this makes sure that all dependencies are present upon script execution.
 Initially, tables defined here will be empty.
-You can add data to them by using the step `Given the existing table "some_schema.some_table"`<br/>
+You can add data to them by using the step [`Given the existing table "{schema_and_table}"`](#given-the-existing-table-schema_and_table)<br/>
     <details><summary> <b>Example</b> (click to expand) </summary><p>

     ```cucumber